Skip to content

 Foundational principles and theories of Game Design, development and analysis.
 Students create their own board games and concepts.
 This course requires three or more hours per week outside of class.

-2D Animation and Graphics interactive, and Game Design; including vector art, lighting, sprites and other methodologies.
+Foundations in creating digital 2D content for animation, interactive, and game design, including vector art, lighting, sprites and other methodologies.
 This course requires three or more hours per week outside of class.

 Advanced study including research and experimentation, culminating in a fully realized game or game concept.
 This course requires three or more hours per week outside of class.
 May be repeated for credit.